 Social media insights allow brands to track online mentions in real-time, thereby enabling them to identify any looming issues early on.
 This makes it a very helpful tool when you want to identify a possible public relations crisis before it becomes full blown.
 If a brand sees a spike in negative sentiment, the team can investigate, attempt to remedy the issue and prepare their PR strategy.
-Because negative reviews gain traction on social media the fastest, it is often helpful to connect customer service teams with social media sentiment analysis tools so they can proactively manage any customer queries and issues early on.

 3. Competitor analysis

 Aside from monitoring your own data, you can also gain a lot of information by tracking your competitor’s social media sentiment.
 Positive feedback will help you understand where your competitors are succeeding.
 Similarly, negative reviews will help reveal their weaknesses which are ultimately opportunities for your own business to outperform the competition and grow market share.

 What are some of the top tools to monitor social media and measure social media sentiment?

 - Hootsuite Insights – This tool automatically analyses all your social media accounts, platforms, forums, news sites, and blogs to surface the stories, influencers, trends, and sentiment related to your brand.
 You can find out how consumers feel about your brand and filter the content by language, location, and time.
 Additionally, you can set up monitoring by keywords such as brand, product, or competitor names to get quick data.
 Hootsuite Insights provides an easy-to-read meter, so you can quickly see how your business is performing in terms of social media sentiment